Join Our Community Board

-Three Community Boards will shape the work of the JEAP Initiative
+Three Community Boards shape the work of the JEAP Initiative:

-This board includes youth & young adults (age 16-25) who are in recovery from substance use.
+This Board includes young adults (age 18-25) who are in recovery from substance use.

 Help improve recovery support services